 It took me a while to realize what was really going on.
 One day there was so much drama, I thought I'd try to help them sort it out.
 The girls beat on each other, bite and kick each other out of the nest box.
 Some days, Emerald and Turquoise will go at it for hours.
 Whoever gets tossed out of the nest box, storms around screaming.
 "I have to LAY AN EGG!!!" while the temporary winner gets into the favored nest box.
 It's like giving birth every day.

 The day I "helped", Emerald kicked Turquoise out.
 So I thought I'd offer Turquoise the upper nest box.
 She angrily flung the straw all over the coop, and looked down at Emerald settling into the nest.
 She jumped down, got into the nest, bit her, and kicked her out.
 It's circular pettiness until everyone has laid their egg.

 We get up right before dawn, have a coffee, and I head out to the chicken coop as the sun comes up.
 While I put out the feed and water, I talk to them.
 They march around the coop, anxious to get out and greet the day.
 Archie usually gets out first and looks at the skies.
 If there's danger, he shoves tham back in the coop until he feels like it's safe.

-All of this sunrise drama usually happens before I scoop the poop out of the coop and wash the roosts with Waterless Hand Soap.
-I have a dedicated sponge, WHS bottle, and gloves for this task.
+All of this sunrise drama usually happens before I scoop the poop out of the coop and wash the roosts with Instant Liquid Soap, diluted to the Go Soap ratio.
+See below.
+I have a dedicated sponge, a spray bottle, and gloves for this task.